noahfkennedy/lanyon-nkSite/index.md

 I graduated in 2019 from the University of Delaware where I studied Chemical Engineering with a minor (and then some) in Computer Science.
 During undergrad I realized I loved the day-to-day of coding much more than engineering, despite a strong passion for science.
 Luckily, the field of Precision Medicine exists, and I've been fortunate to marry the ideas of a chemical pipeline with a data pipeline, and carry out my work in a field surrounded by scientists.

-Here are some things I'm really interested in.
-It's a running list, and I'll probably write more about any subject on here.
+Below are some of the things I'm really interested in.

 ## Data Engineering